dalibo/emaj/docs/en/mainFunctions.rst

 On the contrary, if specific tablespaces are referenced for any log table or log index, these tablespaces must exist before the function's execution.

 The *emaj_create_group()* function also checks the existence of application triggers on any tables of the group.
-If a trigger exists on a table of the group, a message is returned, suggesting the user to verify that this trigger does not update any tables that would not belong to the group.
+If a trigger exists on a table of the group, a message is returned, suggesting the user to check the impact of this trigger on E-Maj rollbacks.

 If a sequence of the group is associated either to a *SERIAL* or *BIGSERIAL* column or to a column created with a *GENERATED AS IDENTITY* clause, and the table that owns this column does not belong to the same tables group, the function also issues a *WARNING* message.